appwrite/appwrite/docs/references/migrations/migration-supabase-report.md

-Perform permission checks and generate a report total data contained within a Supabase instance
+Perform permission checks and generate a report of the total data contained within a Supabase instance